 It is normal to expect the above side effects which will all settle down over the first 4 to 6 weeks.
 If you are experiencing any side effects which are more prolonged than expected, please get in contact with our post-operative support team for further information and advice.

 Can the body reject fat transfer?

 Fat that has been injected as part of a fat transfer procedure is not rejected by your body.
 Fat is a natural material that does not cause an immune reaction when transferred to other areas of the body.
 Any grafted fat does require a rich blood supply to ensure fat cell survival and this is why it is important to follow the surgeon’s post-operative instructions in the vital first few weeks to maximise fat cell survival.
-Any fact that becomes reabsorbed by the body should not be seen as fat rejection as factory absorption is a normal side-effect of any fat transfer procedure.
+Any fat that becomes reabsorbed by the body should not be seen as fat rejection as fat cell absorption is a normal side-effect of any fat transfer procedure.

 In most fat grafting procedures, fat cell survival rates of between 60 to 80% are to be expected.
 These survival figures can be affected if patients smoke with a much lower rate of fat cell viability in patients who actively smoke.